ismahaneyy/Task/README.md

   - `migrate-to-userid.sql`
   - `fix-rls.sql`

 You can run these in the Supabase SQL editor.
-For streak analytics, there’s also an optional RPC approach (see comments in code).
+For streak analytics, there’s also an optional RPC approach.

 ---